Steatoda nobilis: Distribution

-The spider is an introduced species across Europe, plus parts of North Africa, and likely spreading.
+The spider is originally from the Canary Islands and Madeira.
+It is an introduced species across Europe, parts of the United States and North Africa, and likely spreading.
 It was found for the first time in 2011 in Cologne, Germany.
-It is originally from the Canary Islands and Madeira.
 In England it has been reported mostly in southern counties, but its range was reported to be expanding northwards in the 21st century.
 In 2011, the spider was reported as an established invasive species in the USA, in Ventura County, California.
 In January 2016, it was reported that Steatoda nobilis had been found in Chile, the first time that the species had been recorded in the southern hemisphere.
 Research published in December 2018 showed that it was also established in Colombia and Ecuador.
+The spider has been in New Zealand since at least 2023.
 It is considered to be one of the world's most invasive species of spider.
 Seaside cities and villages with a temperate climate are especially favourable habitats for S. nobilis.

 The first recorded observation of S. nobilis in England dates back to 1879.
 The first recorded observation of S. nobilis in Ecuador was in 2014 at several locations as high as 2800 meters.

 Between 1985 and 2010 there was no reporting of large numbers of S. nobilis anywhere, and scientists consider this to be a typical lag phase that is a phenomenon observed in many invasive species.
 Afterwards there was a large accelerated spread observed all over the globe.

 They are able to establish in urban environments and build large populations in a short time.

 Habitat

-S. nobilis can be found year round, regardless of the climate, and they can be found both indoors and outdoors.
+Steatoda nobilis can be found year round, regardless of the climate, and they can be found both indoors and outdoors.
 They have been observed in a variety of different places from cacti and agave to roadside cuttings and buildings.
 They have also been found on telegraph poles, concrete fence posts, and ivy growing on walls.
 In Ireland they have been observed to be restricted to man-made habitats such as on steel, concrete or timber structures in urbanised area and not commonly found in forests or dunes.
 In another study conducted in Ireland, the adult spiders were exclusively only found on steel, concrete or timber structures in urban areas.
 In California they have also been observed in urban habitats but have also been observed to spread into natural habitats.

 Juveniles are observed living in small crevices and holes, which can make their eradication difficult.
 In Dublin, juveniles have been observed on vegetation and leaves.

 In Ireland, they were observed to be captured by common suburban spiders like the cellar spider or the lace-webbed spider.